Skip to main content

 var channel := await Talo.channels.create(options)

 Any player that joins the channel and then goes offline will automatically be removed from the channel.
-The Talo.channels.player_left signal will fire with the reason Talo.channels.ChannelLeavingReason.TEMPORARY_MEMBERSHIP.
+The Talo.channels.player_left signal will emit with the reason Talo.channels.ChannelLeavingReason.TEMPORARY_MEMBERSHIP.

 Getting channel members